 - the intended process for the review, and

 - a range of potential issues identified by the Reserve Bank that could be taken forward under the review.

-In April 2016, the Reserve Bank released the Terms of reference (PDF 98KB) for a review of the Insurance (Prudential Supervision) Act 2010 (IPSA).
+In April 2016, the Reserve Bank released the Terms of reference for a review of the Insurance (Prudential Supervision) Act 2010 (IPSA).

 The Reserve Bank considers that the current legislative purposes of IPSA remain appropriate.
 The review will therefore be undertaken in the context of these purposes being to:

 - promote the maintenance of a sound and efficient insurance sector; and